slott56/slott56.github.io/Pelican/content/blog/2008/03/2008_03_12-censorship_who_wins.rst

 And don't waste my time on the piracy stupidity.
 Why buy a $3.00 badly executed cheap copy of a movie when I can spend $19 for the real deal?
-I want movie :strong:`and`  the bonus content in a case that doesn't have spelling mistakes.
+I want movie **and**  the bonus content in a case that doesn't have spelling mistakes.
 When will the production companies finally recognize that DVD sales don't cannibalize the theatrical sales?
 Probably never.

 There will always be people who brag about getting a knock-off at 1/10th the price that's "just as good".
-Those annoying people are loud, but they aren't the demographic who :strong:`buys`  a product.
+Those annoying people are loud, but they aren't the demographic who **buys**  a product.
 They're the demographic who buys knock-offs of a product, complaining the whole time.
 Focus on the demographic that spends money -- ramp up the quality, the bonus features, the frequent buyer points, the advance notices and other love and care that rewards purchasing rather than punishing it.